tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 * HOW DO I INVITE MEMBERS TO JOIN MY CARE TEAM OR INVITE OTHERS TO USE TIDEPOOL APPS?
 * WHAT ABOUT THE PRACTICES OF THIRD-PARTY APPLICATIONS THAT YOU CAN CONNECT TO TIDEPOOL APPS?

-WHAT DOES THIS PRIVACY POLICY COVER?
+#### 3.1 WHAT DOES THIS PRIVACY POLICY COVER?
 This Privacy Policy applies to Tidepool’s treatment of “personal information,” which is information that uniquely identifies a User or otherwise contains personally identifiable information.
 This Privacy Policy also applies to the data, notes, and files you or any of your Care Team Members upload, store, and manage using the Tidepool Apps.
 This Privacy Policy does not apply to the practices of companies that Tidepool does not own or control, or to individuals who Tidepool does not employ or manage.

-WHAT INFORMATION DOES TIDEPOOL COLLECT AND FOR WHAT PURPOSES?
+#### 3.2 WHAT INFORMATION DOES TIDEPOOL COLLECT AND FOR WHAT PURPOSES?
-Registration and Contact Information
+**Registration and Contact Information**
 To register as a User, you must provide your email address and create a password.
 You use your email address and password to log in.
 We may also collect contact information, such as your name, address, phone number, and certain non-personal information that does not itself identify you, such as your IP address.

 We may use this information to: deliver, administer and improve the Tidepool Apps; provide customer service; improve and personalize your experience; better understand your needs; fulfill requests you make; deliver special announcements and updates about the Tidepool Apps; and contact you about any of the above as well as any changes to or notifications regarding your Account.

-Other Information You Provide to Us
+**Other Information You Provide to Us**
 We also collect other information you provide to us through the Tidepool Apps.
 This includes your gender, age and birth date, weight, height, treatment and diagnosis information, health and well-being related information (including diet and activity information), information identifying the diabetes monitoring and treatment devices you use, and data you upload from your diabetes monitoring and treatment devices using Tidepool Uploader.
 If you choose to, you can upload a photo of yourself to be used as your profile photo.

 We use this information to provide the visualization, data analysis, and other features available through the Tidepool Apps, which are also available to any Care Team Members you choose.
 When you seek support from us, the individual(s) providing you with support may need to access your information in order to identify the problem you are seeking support for, though the use of your information will only be used to help provide you with support.

 With your permission, we may also provide internal, diagnostic data from your diabetes device to the maker of that device, include your anonymized data in the Tidepool Anonymized Diabetes Database, or share your information with third-party applications that you choose to connect with.

-Data Access for Device Makers
+**Data Access for Device Makers **
 You have the option of granting the maker of your diabetes monitoring or treatment device with access to the information you upload from the device via the Tidepool Uploader.
 Providing your device maker with access to this data may assist the device maker in provide customer support or diagnose and address issues with the device.
 Providing data access to the device maker also helps them understand how their devices are being used, which helps them make better devices in the future.
 We may charge device makers a monthly fee for access to this data.

 You may choose to provide the makers certain device makers, including but not limited to the following, with information collected from your device via the Tidepool Uploader:

-Dexcom G4
+* Dexcom G4
-Insulet OmniPod
+* Insulet OmniPod
-Asante Snap
+* Asante Snap
-Tandem t:slim
+* Tandem t:slim

 Your device manufacturer may be able to identify you based on the serial number associated with the device and other information about you in its possession.

-Tidepool Anonymized Diabetes Database
+**Tidepool Anonymized Diabetes Database**
 You have the option to donate your anonymized data to the Tidepool Anonymized Diabetes Database, a database made available for diabetes research.
 Diabetes researchers have a very hard time getting access to quality data from diabetes devices.
 We are making the Tidepool Anonymized Diabetes Database available for free to anyone agreeing to the applicable terms of use.
 By doing this we hope to contribute to a dramatic acceleration in the rate of innovation in diabetes care.

 You will not be identifiable based on the information you donate to the Tidepool Anonymized Diabetes Database.
 We take care to store identifying information (like your name, address, or birthday) separately from the donated data.
 If you agree to donate your information, here is the information you will be donating (if provided):

 For each User:
-Included: birth month and year, month and year of date of diagnosis, gender, and weight.
+* Included: birth month and year, month and year of date of diagnosis, gender, and weight.
-Not included: name, address, email address, birthdate, or other personal identifying information
+* Not included: name, address, email address, birthdate, or other personal identifying information
 For all diabetes devices:
-Included: data from the device correlated over time, brand and model of the device (if also permitted by the device maker).
+* Included: data from the device correlated over time, brand and model of the device (if also permitted by the device maker).
-Not included: device serial number
+* Not included: device serial number
 For blood glucose meters:
-Included: blood glucose readings and time stamps
+* Included: blood glucose readings and time stamps
 For continuous glucose meters (“CGM”):
-Included: estimated glucose values and time stamps, events tracked by the CGM, including meals, insulin, calibration, exercise, health
+* Included: estimated glucose values and time stamps, events tracked by the CGM, including meals, insulin, calibration, exercise, health
 For insulin pumps:
-Included: all pump settings, including bolus wizard parameters, basal rates, basal rate profiles, insulin to carb ratios, and insulin sensitivity factor
+* Included: all pump settings, including bolus wizard parameters, basal rates, basal rate profiles, insulin to carb ratios, and insulin sensitivity factor
 For exercise monitors:
-Included: Exercise and activity data imported from devices or software, such as FitBit, FuelBand, Strava, and RunKeeper (not including GPS data or personally identifying information).
+* Included: Exercise and activity data imported from devices or software, such as FitBit, FuelBand, Strava, and RunKeeper (not including GPS data or personally identifying information).

 We will not include in the anonymized diabetes database (1) freeform text and notes entered by you or anyone you’ve provided access to or (2) any other data that could identify a specific individual.

 The data from your device will be correlated across time and with the donated User information using a random, cryptographically secure user key (a “one-way hash”).
 This identifier is “one-way,” which means that not even we can figure out who it refers to.
 However, having this key allows researchers to correlate multiple data points over time from a single person.

-Third-Party Applications
+**Third-Party Applications**

 You may have the option to link or connect Tidepool Apps and the information collected with Tidepool Apps with certain third-party applications.
 We will always ask your permission before sharing your information with any third-party application.

-[Study Management for Academic & Clinical Research][To be discussed.]
-Information we collect automatically about you when you use Tidepool Apps We receive and store certain types of information whenever you interact with Tidepool Apps.
+**Study Management for Academic & Clinical Research** Information we collect automatically about you when you use Tidepool Apps We receive and store certain types of information whenever you interact with Tidepool Apps.
 We automatically receive and record information on your activity on our server logs, including your IP address, and the app features you access and use.
 Generally, we automatically collect usage information, such as the number and frequency of Users or Care Team Members, the features of the Tidepool Apps you use, and how you interact with them.
 We only use this data in aggregate form, that is, as a statistical measure, and not in a manner that would identify you personally.
 This type of aggregate data enables us to figure out how you use parts of the Tidepool Apps so that we can improve them.

-WHAT CHOICES DO I HAVE ABOUT THE USE OF MY INFORMATION?
+#### 3.3 WHAT CHOICES DO I HAVE ABOUT THE USE OF MY INFORMATION?
-Under the Terms of Use[include hyperlink] you own the personal information, data, notes, and files that you upload, store, and manage using the Tidepool Apps or that are added by your Care Team Members.
+Under the [Terms of Use](terms-of-use) you own the personal information, data, notes, and files that you upload, store, and manage using the Tidepool Apps or that are added by your Care Team Members.
 This means that you decide who has access to your information.
 You also have full control to add or delete your information, alter some types of information, export your information, or cancel your Account.

-Care Team Access
+**Care Team Access**
 You can grant access to your Account to health care professionals, family, friends, or anyone else on your care team.
 The Care Team Members you provide access will be able to view and comment on the data and information in your Account.
 Only if you grant them permission will Care Team Members be able to upload data to your Account or, if applicable, edit data in your Account.
 They will not be able to alter or delete any information or data in your Account.
 You, and only you, can add and delete Care Team Members and adjust their access setting at any time by going to the Blip application.
 You own all content in your Account added or altered by your Care Team Members and may delete it at any time.

-Sharing with Device Makers
+**Sharing with Device Makers**
 You have the option to share the data you upload from your diabetes monitoring or treatment device using the Tidepool Uploader with maker of that device.
 You were given the option to share this information when you registered with Tidepool.
 If you would like to change your sharing preference, you can do so at any time by going to Account Settings.
 Please note that any data you may have previously shared with a device maker may remain with the device maker if they have stored that information and cannot be removed or deleted by changing your sharing preference.

-Sharing with the Tidepool Anonymized Diabetes Database You have the option to donate your anonymized data to the Tidepool Anonymized Diabetes Database.
+**Sharing with the Tidepool Anonymized Diabetes Database** You have the option to donate your anonymized data to the Tidepool Anonymized Diabetes Database.
 You were given the option to donate your anonymized data when you registered with Tidepool.
 If you would like to change your donation preference, you may do so by going to Account Settings.
 If you change your preference to not donate, you will not be able to remove or delete anonymized data previously donated.

-Export, Delete, or Change Your Information
+**Export, Delete, or Change Your Information**
 You can change the contact information you provided when you registered by going to Account Settings.
 You can change or delete other information and data you have provided by editing or deleting that information directly using the utilities and features available in the Tidepool Apps.
 You can also export your data by going to Account Settings or by sending an email to support@tidepool.org.

-Cancel Your Account
+**Cancel Your Account**
 You can also cancel your Account at any time.
 Upon cancellation, we will delete your account information and data.
-Other Rights You Have
+**Other Rights You Have**
-[Here, we need to include a discussion of how Tidepool’s obligations as a business associate will affect Users and Care Team Members.
-Let’s discuss the relationship between the services that Tidepool performs for the parties with whom it enters into business associate contracts, and determine what needs to be disclosed here.
-In the meantime, the following is provided as a placeholder:
 Tidepool has relationships with a number of [institutions and others] for whom Tidepool acts as a “business associate” under the federal Privacy and Security Rules issued under the Health Information Portability and Accountability Act (“HIPAA”).
-If the User is a patient of one of these institutions or other providers,Tidepool may have obligations to that institution or other provider under HIPAA and Tidepool’s business associate contract with the institution or other provider that affect your information.  ]
+If the User is a patient of one of these institutions or other providers,Tidepool may have obligations to that institution or other provider under HIPAA and Tidepool’s business associate contract with the institution or other provider that affect your information.

-Email Communications
+**Email Communications**
 You can choose to stop receiving marketing or informational emails from us by clicking the “unsubscribe” link at the bottom of any such email.
-Corporate Events
+**Corporate Events**
 If Tidepool is involved in a merger, acquisition, sale, or other disposition of all or a substantial portion of its assets, you will be notified via email of any change in ownership and the choices you can make about your personal information.
 You can always choose to export or delete your personal information and data stored on Tidepool Apps.

-HOW OLD DO USERS OF TIDEPOOL APPS NEED TO BE?
+#### 3.4 HOW OLD DO USERS OF TIDEPOOL APPS NEED TO BE?
 You must be 18 or older to register as a User of Tidepool Apps.
 However, parents or legal guardians of children under the age of 18 may register as Users on their behalf.
 If we discover that a person under 18 has registered as a User, we will delete the person’s account in accordance with the law.
 If you turn 18 and would like to transfer information about you from an Account administered by your parent or legal guardian to your own Account, please contact Tidepool customer support, support@tidepool.org.

-HOW DO I INVITE MEMBERS TO JOIN MY CARE TEAM OR INVITE OTHERS TO USE TIDEPOOL APPS?
+#### 3.5 HOW DO I INVITE MEMBERS TO JOIN MY CARE TEAM OR INVITE OTHERS TO USE TIDEPOOL APPS?
 If you would like to invite someone to become a member of your care team, we’ll ask you for the person’s email address for the sole purpose of sending an invitation.
 To do so, please select “Share” from within the Blip application.
 [Please confirm that you will have an invitation feature.]
 If you would like to invite someone to become a User of any Tidepool App, we’ll ask you for the person’s email address for the sole purpose of sending an invitation.
 You can do so by going to [if you want to include this information here, please indicate here how a User would generate an invitation through the app.].

-WHAT ABOUT THE PRACTICES OF THIRD-PARTY APPLICATIONS THAT YOU CAN CONNECT TO TIDEPOOL APPS?
+#### 3.6 WHAT ABOUT THE PRACTICES OF THIRD-PARTY APPLICATIONS THAT YOU CAN CONNECT TO TIDEPOOL APPS?
 Our Privacy and Data Policy applies solely to information collected by and through the Tidepool Apps.
 You may be able to connect to third-party applications from the Tidepool Apps or you may choose to share your device data with a device maker.
 Please be aware that Tidepool doesn’t control and isn’t responsible for the privacy and security practices of your device maker or third-party applications.
 We encourage you to become familiar with their data practices before choosing to share any personal information or data with them.

+---

-Privacy Policy – for Care Team Members
+### <a name="careteam">Privacy Policy – for Care Team Members</a>
-Summary
+#### 4. Summary
 Users have control of their data.
 This means that as a Care Team Member your access to a User’s data and information is controlled by the User and that any comments or information that you add may be deleted by the User at any time.

 This Privacy Policy describes what we do with the information you provide us when you register and in your use of Tidepool applications.

 This summary is for your convenience only and has no legal effect.

-The Privacy and Security of Information Is Important to Us.
+**The Privacy and Security of Information Is Important to Us.**

 This Privacy Policy describes how Tidepool Project (“Tidepool,” “us,” or “we”) collects, uses, and discloses information collected inform you as a Care Team Member in connection with your use of our web- and mobile-based applications (such as Blip and Tidepool Uploader; together with any other web- and mobile-based applications developed by Tidepool, the “Tidepool Apps”).

-This Privacy Policy is a part of the Tidepool Project Terms of Use (“Terms of Use”) .
+This Privacy Policy is a part of the Tidepool Project Applications Terms of Use (“Terms of Use”) .
 The Terms of Use is the contract between you and Tidepool that governs your access and use of the Tidepool Apps.
 By becoming a registered Care Team Member and creating an account (“Account”) with Tidepool, you must also accept the Terms of Use.
-Please read this entire Privacy Policy and the Terms of Use.
+Please read this entire Privacy Policy and the [Terms of Use](terms-of-use).

 The summary above is for your convenience only and has no legal effect.
 In the event of any conflict between the provisions of the Terms of Use and this Privacy Policy, the terms and conditions of the Terms of Use will prevail.
-If you don’t agree with the terms of this Privacy Policy or the Terms of Use, please don’t use the Tidepool Apps.
-BY USING ANY OF THE TIDEPOOL APPS YOU AGREE TO THE COLLECTION, USE, AND DISCLOSURE OF YOUR INFORMATION IN ACCORDANCE WITH THIS PRIVACY POLICY.
+If you don’t agree with the terms of this Privacy Policy or the Terms of Use, please don’t use the Tidepool Apps. **BY USING ANY OF THE TIDEPOOL APPS YOU AGREE TO THE COLLECTION, USE, AND DISCLOSURE OF YOUR INFORMATION IN ACCORDANCE WITH THIS PRIVACY POLICY.**

 As our services expand, we will evaluate our policies and practices and occasionally implement improvements and refinements.
 If we make a change to this Privacy Policy that we determine, in our sole discretion, is material, we will notify you (for example, by email to the email address in your account) prior to the changes becoming effective.
 We will post all revised or new Privacy Policies on the Tidepool website, www.tidepool.org and indicate the date it was last revised.
-Frequently Asked Questions: [Insert hyperlink to each FAQ] WHAT DOES THIS PRIVACY POLICY COVER?
+#### 6. Frequently Asked Questions:
+* <a name="6.1">WHAT DOES THIS PRIVACY POLICY COVER?</a>
-WHAT INFORMATION DOES TIDEPOOL COLLECT AND FOR WHAT PURPOSES?
+* WHAT INFORMATION DOES TIDEPOOL COLLECT AND FOR WHAT PURPOSES?
-WHAT CHOICES DO I HAVE ABOUT THE USE OF MY INFORMATION?
+* WHAT CHOICES DO I HAVE ABOUT THE USE OF MY INFORMATION?
-HOW OLD DO CARE TEAM MEMBERS OF TIDEPOOL APPS NEED TO BE?
+* HOW OLD DO CARE TEAM MEMBERS OF TIDEPOOL APPS NEED TO BE?
-HOW DO I INVITE OTHERS TO USE TIDEPOOL APPS?
+* HOW DO I INVITE OTHERS TO USE TIDEPOOL APPS?

-WHAT DOES THIS PRIVACY POLICY COVER?
+#### 6.1 WHAT DOES THIS PRIVACY POLICY COVER?
 This Privacy Policy applies to Tidepool’s treatment of “personal information,” which is information that uniquely identifies a Care Team Member or otherwise contains personally identifiable information.
 This Privacy Policy also applies to notes and other information that you as a Care Team Member add to a User’s Account using the Tidepool Apps.
 This Privacy Policy does not apply to the practices of companies that Tidepool does not own or control, or to individuals that Tidepool does not employ or manage.

-WHAT INFORMATION DOES TIDEPOOL COLLECT AND FOR WHAT PURPOSES?
+#### 6.2 WHAT INFORMATION DOES TIDEPOOL COLLECT AND FOR WHAT PURPOSES?
-Registration and Contact Information
+**Registration and Contact Information**
 To register as a Care Team Member, you must provide an email address and create a password.
 You use your email address and password to log in.
 We may also collect contact information, such as your name, address, phone number, and certain non-personal information that does not itself identify you, such as your IP address.

 We may use this information to: deliver, administer and improve the Tidepool Apps; provide customer service; improve and personalize your experience; better understand your needs and interests; fulfill requests you make; deliver special announcements and updates about the Tidepool Apps; and contact you about any of the above as well as any changes to or notifications regarding your Account.

-Other Information You Provide to Us
+**Other Information You Provide to Us**
 We also collect other information you provide to us through the Tidepool Apps.
 As a Care Team Member, this information will mostly be information or comments about the User or Users that add you using the Tidepool Apps.
 We use the information you provide for the commenting and other features of the Tidepool Apps.
 Your User has the ability to delete information or comments you add to their Account at any time.
 If you choose to, you can upload a photo of yourself to be used as your profile photo.

 Your User has the option to donate anonymized data from his or her Account to the Tidepool Anonymized Diabetes Database.
 If the User donates his or her data, information or data that you add to the User’s Account that does not include personally-identifying information may be included.

-Information we collect automatically about you when you use Tidepool Apps We receive and store certain types of information whenever you interact with Tidepool Apps.
+**Information we collect automatically about you when you use Tidepool Apps ** We receive and store certain types of information whenever you interact with Tidepool Apps.
 We automatically receive and record information on your activity on our server logs, including your IP address, and the app features you access and use.
 Generally, we automatically collect usage information, such as the number and frequency of Users or Care Team Members, the features of the Tidepool Apps you use, and how you interact with them.
 We only use this data in aggregate form, that is, as a statistical measure, and not in a manner that would identify you personally.
 This type of aggregate data enables us to figure out how you use parts of the Tidepool Apps so that we can improve them.

-WHAT CHOICES DO I HAVE ABOUT THE USE OF MY INFORMATION?
+#### 6.3 WHAT CHOICES DO I HAVE ABOUT THE USE OF MY INFORMATION?
 Your User owns all content you generate on their Accounts and you have no control over that information.
 However, you can delete or change other personal information.

-Change Your Information
+**Change Your Information**
 You can change the contact information you provided when you registered by going to Account Settings.
-Cancel Your Account
+**Cancel Your Account**
 You can also cancel your Account at any time.
 Upon cancellation, we will delete your Account information but not information or comments you have added to any User Accounts.
-Email Communications
+**Email Communications**
 You can choose to stop receiving marketing or informational emails from us by clicking the “unsubscribe” link at the bottom of any such email.
 Corporate Events
 If Tidepool is involved in a merger, acquisition, sale, or other disposition of all or a substantial portion of its assets, you will be notified via email of any change in ownership and any choices you can make about your personal information.